apache/pulsar/site2/website/versioned_docs/version-2.1.0-incubating/admin-api-clusters.md

 * The name of the cluster
 * The local ZooKeeper connection string for the cluster
-* The global ZooKeeper connection string for the entire instance
+* The configuration store connection string for the entire instance
 * The web service URL for the cluster
 * A broker service URL enabling interaction with the [brokers](reference-terminology.md#broker) in the cluster